Translate

 1. The applicant’s commitment to the social issue being addressed and the importance of his/her role in the project

-2. Prospects for positive change in the conditions of the issue’s stakeholders
+2. Prospects for positive change in the conditions faced by the issue’s stakeholders

 3. The originality of the project and the extent to which the proposal reflects the applicant’s knowledge, experience, insight, or network